Entrajo Canyon – Moab Canyoneeringfrom

-Adventurous hiking with lots of variety (and sometimes water)!
+Adventurous canyon hiking with lots of variety (and sometimes water)!

 This canyon tour is one of the more adventurous half day tours in Moab.
 It combines easy rock climbing, hiking and rappelling to visit one of Moab’s best slot canyons.
 As we work our way to the top of the canyon, we’re rewarded with big views of the La Sal Mountains.
 Once in the canyon, we wind our way through water-carved narrows and marvel at the work that Mother Nature has done over millions of years.
 We’ll encounter several fun obstacles throughout our hike, navigating them with creativity, teamwork and ropes!
 This canyoneering route does not require any previous experience – just a sense of adventure!

 Reviews 3 Reviews5/5